kaBeech/tensort/README.md

 ### Robustsort

+NOTE!
+This description is somewhat out of date.
+Please see `robustsort.ts` for current pseudocode

 In Beyond Efficiency, Ackley augmented Mergesort and Quicksort with what he called "cheap hacks" in order to give them a boost in robustness to get them to compare with Bubblesort.
 This amounted to adding a quarum system to the